General Study Abroad Questions

 Widener Law will assist students from other law schools in contacting Widener students, in order to build cohesion before, during, and after the specific summer institute they attend.
 Simply contact Arlene Trapuzzano, Study Abroad Programs Coordinator at (302) 477-2248, or by email at: email@example.com

 for assistance.
-Widener Law School will send you a list of all other students participating in your program, including both Widener and non-Widener students.
+Their will be information on the program directors' TWEN page listing all students participating in your program, including both Widener and non-Widener students.
 Students typically contact each other to coordinate air flights or to find roommates.12.
 Will Widener assist me with obtaining financial aid for the program?

 For Widener students utilizing financial aid: Please contact the Financial Aid Office